 10.6.6.5.5 MCS for asymmetric Block Ack operation(11ah)

-The primary MCS for asymmetric Block Ack operation is defined as the MCS that is MCSDifference (see 10.26.2 (Setup and modification of the block ack parameters)) lower than that of the eliciting (Ed)A-MPDU.
+The primary MCS for asymmetric Block Ack operation is defined as the MCS that has an MCS Reference Index value that is MCSDifference (see 10.26.2 (Setup and modification of the block ack parameters)) lower than the MCS Reference Index value of the eliciting (Ed)A-MPDU.
 An alternate MCS may be selected provided that the duration of the frame at the alternate MCS is the same as the duration of the frame at the primary MCS.

 TGmd editor: within TGmd D3.2, in 10.6.6.5.6 Control response MCS negotiation, change the text as shown: